 “Work is such an important part of who we are.
-It represents such a significant part our lives; our time and energy.
+It represents such a significant part of our lives; our time and energy.
 Nowadays who you are at work is a huge part of your identity.
 People want to work with others with shared values, connecting more authentically with who they are doing work they love, and exploring who they want to be,” he said.

-Tim also highlighted the opportunity of being able to apply learning from coworking spaces in other areas to make significant social impact by addressing isolation.
+Tim also highlighted the opportunity of being able to apply learning from coworking spaces in other areas to make a significant social impact by addressing isolation.
 BallyCara‘s ‘Living Room’ is one example where retired people are encouraged to come together to network and learn, share their experiences and participate in fun activities.

 “There is an incredible amount of wisdom in the older generations.
-The Living Room is giving some of our elders the opportunity to establish new identities in the community, to belong and thrive in later life.
+The Living Room is giving some of our elders the opportunity to establish new identities in the community, to belong, and thrive in later life.
 How might we tap into that wisdom to build a better community?”

 Wellbeing + work